 History of grants – relation to GATE

-In 2007, the Washington State Legislature directed OSPI to create the Building Bridges state-level workgroup (HB 1573) to make recommendation on the development of a statewide comprehensive dropout prevention, intervention, and retrieval system.
-This workgroup has produced the following legislative reports:
+Building Bridges was originally created by the 2007 Washington State Legislature as a state-level workgroup to make recommendations on the development of a statewide comprehensive dropout prevention, intervention and reengagement system.

 These recommendations were issued in 2010 and resulted in 2011-13 passage of House Bill 1599, the Pay for Actual Student Success (PASS) act.
 This bill provided funds for grants to put recommendations from the Building Bridges workgroup into action on a local level.
 These Building Bridges Grants and are awarded to schools, families, community organizations and agencies for comprehensive dropout prevention, intervention and reengagement system work.